sqdlab/SQDToolz/docs/User/Exp_Config_Basic.md

 ```

 The `ExperimentConfiguration` above can be fetched via its name: `lab.CONFIG("testConf")`.
 Now note the following features:
-- (A) - All settings relevant to the experiment should be explicitly set. **All settings at the time of creating the `ExperimentConfiguration` object are saved**.
+- (A) - All settings relevant to the experiment should be explicitly set. **All associated HAL settings at the time of creating the `ExperimentConfiguration` object are saved**.
 Thus, if there are any residual settings that are not overwritten, they get saved and initialised on running the experiment with this experiment configuration.
 - (B) - The source can be specified for all instruments that requires a trigger (to run its output) via `set_trigger_source`.
 The trigger relationships do not have any bearing in the experiment except in the generation of the timing diagram.
 These settings should reflect the physical hard-wired trigger connections and/or any software settings set in the YAML.
 Note that `WaveformAWG` HALs have a special `set_trigger_source_all` function to set the outputs/markers to a single trigger source.
 - (C) - The `ExperimentConfiguration` object requires:
     - A valid `Laboratory` object to register itself for future access